PaulKinlan/paul.kinlan.me/content/2018-07-11-EmscriptenscompiledWebAssemblyusedminimally-DEVCommunity.markdown

 ---
+date: 2018-07-11 21:05:59.091000+00:00
+link: https://dev.to/samthor/emscriptens-compiled-web-assembly-used-minimally-4fd4
 slug: EmscriptenscompiledWebAssemblyusedminimally-DEVCommunity
-date: 2018-07-11T21:05:59.091Z
+summary: Emscripten is a great tool for compiling to WebAssembly, but it can introduce unnecessary overhead.
+It's important to minimize the runtime size for any language compiled to WebAssembly.
+This post explores how to use Emscripten with a minimal runtime, avoiding excessive magic and focusing on efficiency.
+tags:
+- webassembly
+- wasm
+- emscripten
+- javascript
+- c++
+- performance
+- runtime
+- optimization
 title: Emscripten's compiled Web Assembly, used minimally
-link: https://dev.to/samthor/emscriptens-compiled-web-assembly-used-minimally-4fd4
-tags: ['link', 'wasm']

 ---
 Sam Thorogood on Dev.to writes,